The Best of Apocalypse

 The Best of Apocalypse is an album by the Brazilian rock band Apocalypse.

-After Apocalypse performed at Planeta Atlântida, the most important pop music festival in the south of Brazil the Atração Fonográfica record label invite Apocalypse to release a compilation.
+After Apocalypse performed at Planeta Atlântida, the most important pop music festival in the south of Brazil the Atração Fonográfica record label invited Apocalypse to release a compilation.
 Apocalypse, with the permission of Musea Records, took the best of their three works released by the French label and the CD was released on the Brazilian market.